Find out what to do on the Sunshine Coast this spring.

-As our chilly winter days slip away, and cute wildlife offspring takes up residence in the National Parks, we pop on our hiking boots and make a beeline for the great outdoors.
-Here, spring is all about cool mornings and warm afternoons that leisurely extend into vivid peachy sunsets.
-Ocean swims become extra inviting, trails get a makeover with stunning wildflowers, and the stage is set for beachside brunches with friends.
-Let’s explore!
+As our chilly winter days slip away, and cute wildlife offspring take up residence in the National Parks, we pop on our hiking boots and make a beeline for the great outdoors.
+Spring on the Sunshine Coast is all about cool mornings and warm afternoons that leisurely extend into vivid peachy sunsets.
+Ocean swims becoming extra inviting, trails get a makeover with stunning wildflowers and the stage is set for beachside brunches with friends.
+Come explore!

 Grab brunch

-White Picket Fence, Caloundra
+White Picket Fence in Caloundra

-White Picket Fence, Caloundra
+White Picket Fence in Caloundra

 Hike and swim